Inquests are necessary if the cause of a death was violent, sudden or not known. Inquests are managed by a Coroner.

 - The police.

+Findings at inquests are called conclusions, not verdicts.
 Inquests do not blame someone for the death and do not identify anyone as having criminal or civil liability.

 - Natural Causes

-- Unlawful or unlawful killing
+- Lawful or unlawful killing

 - Industrial disease